darasus/ai-blog/content/bitcoin-gold-the-bitcoin-forks.md

   been growing in popularity over the past few years, but it has a scalability issue.
 The more data that each block can store, the more transactions the network can process.
+intro: "You may have heard of a fork before — as in, the idea of a software developer making a copy or “fork” of another program’s code.
+In the world of computer programs and coding, it isn’t uncommon for someone to make a modified version of another person's code with the intention of adding some new feature or fixing problems with the original.
+For example, one might see an error in another programmer’s code and fix it to prevent other coders from encountering that problem as well.
+This is essentially what a fork in programming terms is:
+  Take an old piece of code and make changes to improve it.
+A fork can happen when developers disagree about how to deal with an issue (which is not uncommon) or if there’s some other reason that makes them want to branch off from the original source code and go their own separate way.
+Moreover, there are many different types of forks beyond just software!
+In this article we will be exploring Bitcoin forks: More specifically, Bitcoin Gold and Bitcoin Cash."
 ---

 ## What is a Bitcoin Fork?